smartcontractkit/documentation/docs/chainlink-nodes/node-versions.md

 - `chainlink admin users update` command is replaced with `chainlink admin users chrole` (only the role can be changed for a user)
 - Keypath now supports paths with any depth, instead of limiting it to 2.
-- `Arbitrum` chains are no longer restricted to only `FixedPrice` `GAS_ESTIMATOR_MODE`
+- `Arbitrum` chains are no longer restricted to only `FixedPrice` `GAS_ESTIMATOR_MODE`.
 - Updated `Arbitrum Rinkeby & Mainnet` configurations for Nitro.

 ### Removed

-- The `setnextnonce` local client command has been removed, and replaced by a more general key/chain client command.
+- The `setnextnonce` local client command is removed and is replaced by the more general `evm keys chain` command client command.

 ## Changes in v1.7.1 nodes